 - Create your backend API project (using Maven to do this is the easiest method), then write your API backend code.

 - Annotate your API backend code, so classes and client libraries can be generated from it.
-(Alternatively, use the Google Plugin for Eclipse, which can annotate for you.)

 - Generate the client library using Maven, or alternatively, the